viperproject/gobra-book/src/01/termination.md

 ## Termination of binary search
 Let us look again at the [binary search](./loops-binarysearch.md) example.
-This time we introduce an implementation error:
+This time, we introduce an implementation error:
 `low` is updated to `low = mid` instead of `low = mid + 1`.
 `BinarySearchArr` could loop forever, for example, with `BinarySearchArr([7]int{0, 1, 1, 2, 3, 5, 8}, 8)`.
-Without `decreases`, the function would still verify since only partial correctness is checked.
+The function would still verify without `decreases` since only partial correctness is checked.
 <!--
 For example for `N=3`, `BinarySearchArr([N]int{1, 2, 3}, 2)` does not terminate.
 	arr := [N]int{1, 2, 3}